Humboldt and Del Norte Counties: Community Collaboration in the Face of Health Adversity

 Regional Markets Study

-Humboldt/Del Norte is one of seven markets included in the Regional Markets Series.
+Humboldt/Del Norte is one of seven markets included in the 2020 Regional Markets Study.
 This is the fourth round of the study; CHCF published the first set of regional reports in 2009.
 The markets included in the 2020 release — Humboldt/Del Norte, Inland Empire, Los Angeles, Sacramento, San Diego, San Francisco Bay Area, and the San Joaquin Valley — reflect a range of economic, demographic, care delivery, and financing conditions in California.

 The rural North Coast California counties of Humboldt and Del Norte face multiple health and health care challenges, including high death rates from stroke, accidents, suicide, and alcohol and drug use; severe shortages of health care professionals in primary care and behavioral health; and limited access to care in remote areas.